-4. In 1985 the Ordination Service for Deacons Canon was passed by General Synod and has since been adopted by every diocese in Australia.
-In essence this canon authorised a new service for the making of deacons, as set out in the Schedule.
+- 3. In 1985 the Ordination Service for Deacons Canon was passed by General Synod and has since been adopted by every diocese in Australia.
 The new service was introduced on the basis of the changing shape of the diaconate and the perception that the 1978 service in An Australian Prayer Book was inadequate for setting out the responsibilities of a deacon at the end of the twentieth century.
-The 1985 canon, introduced into General Synod by the chair of the Liturgical Commission, was deemed an important step in revision of the ordinal, which came to full expression in the 1995 canon authorising A Prayer Book for Australia.

-5. Two notable changes occur in the service.
-First, the restriction upon the deacon, who could previously only baptise infants in the absence of the priest,6 is removed so that the deacon may baptise a candidate of any age and do so, if appropriate, in the presence of the priest.
-Second, the authority to preach, which was previously dependent upon the bishop's permission is replaced with the bishop's instruction: "to preach the word of God in the place to which you are licensed."
-In other words, the licence to preach, which was not inherent in the BCP service, is now constitutive of the order of deacon.7
+The 1985 canon, introduced into General Synod by the chair of the Liturgical Commission, was deemed an important step in revision of the ordinal, which came to full expression in the 1995 canon authorising A Prayer Book for Australia. - 4.
+Two notable changes occur in the service.
+First, whereas deacons could only baptise infants in the absence of the priest, the deacon may now baptise a candidate of any age and may do so, if appropriate, in the presence of the priest.
+Second, the authority to preach, which was previously dependent upon the bishop's explicit permission is replaced with the bishop's instruction: "to preach the word of God in the place to which you are licensed."
+In other words, the licence to preach, which was not inherent in the $\it BCP$ service, is now constitutive of the order of deacon. $^{8}$